-Service No. Description of the Flood Services The data provided by external data providers play a critical role in the provision of the flood warning service.
-Such providers come from a variety of backgrounds.
-A national strategic flood warning infrastructure plan to be developed in collaboration with jurisdictions.
-Coordination of data sharing arrangements is an ongoing activity.
-Standard Service Section 2.2 - Monitoring & Prediction 2 (Prediction) 43 2.2.2 Forecast rainfall provided for reservoir operations Information provided to reservoir operators by the Bureau on expected forecast rainfall that will impact their operations.
-Standard Service 44 2.2.3 Reservoir release strategies to assist Bureau forecasting at locations downstream of dams The information provided by reservoir operators to the Bureau to assist with flood forecasting and warning for areas downstream of the reservoirs.
+Description of the Flood Services Section 2.1 - Monitoring & Prediction 1 (Data Networks) 2.1.1 Number of sites in flood warning network (rain and river as at June 2012) The number of observation locations providing rainfall and river height data for the flood warning services, owned and operated by various agencies including the Bureau.
+Standard Service 2.1.3 Bureau owned and maintained river height sites The number of river height observation locations which are owned and operated by the Bureau.
+Standard Service Section 2.2 - Monitoring & Prediction 2 (Prediction) 2.2.2 Forecast rainfall provided for reservoir operations Information provided to reservoir operators by the Bureau on expected forecast rainfall that will impact their operations.
+Standard Service 2.2.3 Reservoir release strategies to assist Bureau forecasting at locations downstream of dams The information provided by reservoir operators to the Bureau to assist with flood forecasting and warning for areas downstream of the reservoirs.
 The prediction of flow being released is the responsibility of the reservoir operators.
-Standard Service Section 2.3 Interpretation 45 2.3.1 Establishment of Flood Classifications The impact of flooding in an area is classified as minor, moderate or major according to an agreed definition in this schedule (Schedule 3, clause 1.2) to enable the community to easily relate the severity of flooding.
-Standard Service 46 2.3.2 Collection of Flood Intelligence to support interpretation The term Flood Intelligence is used to collectively identify information such as flood behaviour and information on inundation levels of critical infrastructure identified through sources such as flood risk studies and historical records.
+Standard Service Section 2.3 Interpretation 2.3.1 Establishment of Flood Classifications The impact of flooding in an area is classified as minor, moderate or major according to an agreed definition in this schedule at clause 1.2 to enable the community to relate the severity of flooding easily.
+Standard Service

+2.3.2 Collection of Flood Intelligence to support interpretation

+The term Flood Intelligence is used to collectively identify information such as flood behaviour and information on inundation levels of critical infrastructure identified through sources such as flood risk studies and historical records.
 This Flood Intelligence is used to interpret river height predictions and flood impacts.
 The Bureau uses Flood Intelligence in operations, for example prioritising efforts during widespread flooding, minimising uncertainties in predictions around levees and contributing to better situational awareness.

-Standard Service 47 2.3.3 Bureau contribution to flood mapping studies
+2.3.3 Bureau contribution to flood mapping studies